stormmind-ch/report/head/acknowledgments.typ

 Dr. Iris Hübscher, for her helpful advice on academic writing and structural improvements.
 Werner Gämperli, Darius Ueltschi, and Dr. Andreas Ueltschi, for proofreading the manuscript and testing the website.

-Finally, we extend our sincere thanks to the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL) for collecting and providing the data that made this project possible.
+Finally, we extend our sincere thanks to the #abbr.l[WSL] for collecting and providing the data that made this project possible.